pinheiroGroup/Kinbiont.jl/docs/src/07_example_ML/index.md

 ```

 We use the `baranyi_richards` ODE model in this example.
-First, we define the parameter ranges for the simulation:
+First, we define the parameter ranges and the inital guess  for the fit:

 ```julia
 ODE_models = "baranyi_richards"